fxsitecompat/www.fxsitecompat.dev/content/docs/2018/dompoint-constructor-no-longer-accepts-dompointinit-as-argument-domquad-bounds-has-been-deprecated.md

 let dp = DOMPoint.fromPoint({ x, y, z, w });
 ```

 The `bounds` property on the [`DOMQuad`](https://developer.mozilla.org/docs/Web/API/DOMQuad) interface is also considered deprecated as per the draft spec.
-It will be removed from Firefox in the near future once the alternative `getBounds` method, which has already been implemented in Chrome and Safari, is supported.
+It will be removed in the near future in favour of the `getBounds` method added with Firefox 62.